To book courts online log onto https://www.adsltennis.fr/_start/index.php?club=32920024 The user guide is also available as an attachment - see below

 When courts are busy, singles players should invite, or allow 2 others, to join them.

 Players are expected to wear proper tennis outfits, with a white shirt or blouse and white socks.
 Players must wear proper flat-sole tennis shoes on clay courts.

-Clay courts must be ‘dragged’ before and after play
+Clay courts must be ‘dragged’ after play

 Clay courts must be protected after heavy rain

 ‘No play’ notices may be posted up on the courts, after heavy rain, or courts may be locked.

 Courts may be allocated for matches, tournaments or coaching at the discretion of the Tennis Committee.

 Visitors are welcome to play anytime during the week all year round, and on Saturday and Sunday mornings before 12 pm, when the clay courts are open.